 FINMA must abide by the principles of constitutional and administrative law.
 The principle of proportionality means that it must select the most lenient appropriate enforcement measure from those at its disposal.
 It is the established practice of the courts to allow FINMA, as a specialist authority, a great deal of discretion in its choice of measures.

 Where delay entails risks, FINMA orders the imposition of immediate precautionary measures.
-It sometimes does so on an interlocutory basis, i.e. without granting a hearing to those concerned.
+It sometimes does so on an interlocutory basis, i.e. without granting the legal right to be heard hearing to those concerned before.
 A typical example of precautionary measures is the appointment of an investigating agent.